You Ask, We Answer...

 + What are the bases for housing discrimination?

-Race, color, religion, national origin, sex, pregnancy, handicap/disability, familial status
+Race, color, religion, national origin, sex, pregnancy, disability, and familial status.

 + Does the FCHR represent either the complainant or the respondent?